arielgee/Sage-Like/.misc/tasks.md

 ## Next
+* use INJECTABLE[] in background.injectContentScripts()
+* search for '(reject|resolve).*\n\s*return' with '.*' and fix then
+* detect 'host permission for the tab' to avoid injection error.
+Example: a github source code file displayed raw (https://raw.githubusercontent.com/arielgee/Sage-Like/master/README.md)
 * add table of content in feed preview to jump to each feed-item
 * auto-hide sidebar
 * use browser.webNavigation like in lizard ?